tiagofrepereira2012/xbob.spkrec/README.rst

 Some provided tools need to process the features before they can be used for verification.
 In the `xbob.spkrec`_, this step is referenced as the **projection** step.
 Again, the projection might require training, which is executed using the extracted features from the training set.
-Afterward, all features are projected (using the the previously trained Projector).
+Afterward, all features are projected (using the previously trained Projector).

 Model Enrollment